Sunday, June 19, 2011

 In the container of a blender, combine the egg yolks, mustard, lemon juice, salt and hot sauce.
 Cover, and blend for about 5 seconds.

 Set the blender on high speed, and slowly pour the melted butter into the egg yolk mixture in a thin stream.
 It should thicken almost immediately.
 Keep the sauce warm until serving by placing the sauce in a heat proof measuring cup, in a pan of hot water.
+Don't let it get too hot or it will thicken up.

 adapted slightly from Tyler Florence